amkhrjee/blackadder-chat/README.md

 A LoRA adapter that turns **Llama-3.2-1B-Instruct** into **Edmund Blackadder** from the BBC series *Blackadder*.

 > **You:** Do you have a plan?

-> **Blackadder:** Yes I do.
-I intend to kill the Duke at once and then destroy any evidence of the crime.
+> **Blackadder:** Yes, I do.
+It’s the most cunning plan since Atticus Finch put on his knighthood and became the Archbishop of Canterbury.

 ## Model Details